 This post may contain affiliate links.
 If you make a purchase by clicking on these links, I may earn a small commission at no extra cost to you.
 Read the disclaimer for more information.

 I was glad to leave Phuket.
-It was like being in a different country outside of Thailand, the kind of country that I prefer to avoid.
+It was like being in a different country outside of Thailand; the kind of country that I prefer to avoid.
 I wanted to find a real Thai tropical island to laze on the beach for a few days and although I knew that Phi Phi Island would be touristy and busy, I decided to make it my first stop on my quest.

 Tonsai Beach on Koh Phi Phi, Thailand

-Tonsai Beach near the peir
+Tonsai Beach near the pier

 When we got off the ferry we were surprised to to be greeted by someone from our guesthouse, who carried our packs in a cart and escorted us through Tonsai town to our bungalow.
-I had heard that the main town was something to avoid, loud, dirty and smelly.
+I had heard that the main town was something to avoid; loud, dirty and smelly.
 On first impression I couldn’t really see what people were talking about.
 Though quite developed, the town seemed very clean with plenty of shops, restaurants and guesthouses that all seemed quite inviting.

-Our bungalow was located a little away from the center of town, meaning that we would avoid any noise that might cause problems later in the night, but still close enough to everything including the beach.
+Our bungalow was located a little away from the centre of town, meaning that we would avoid any noise that might cause problems later in the night, but still close enough to everything including the beach.

 As we made our way to the famous Loh Dalum Beach, I was instantly hit by the scenic beauty of the bay, but as I began walking along the beach I was appalled.
 As I was dodging all of the sunbathing tourists I noticed that I was also dodging an endless line of rubbish where the water was gently lapping up the beach.
 When I looked closer I noticed that the tourists were all lying amongst this rubbish and when I looked out at the people swimming, once again, rubbish floating all amongst them.
 I was disgusted.
 Here we all were, in this amazingly beautiful tropical paradise, walking, sunbathing and swimming in rubbish!